Employee Resource Groups (ERG’s)

 ***The purpose of requiring bylaws is so that applicants have a mechanism to share with us how they operate.
 Applicant organizations are free to write bylaws that are appropriate for them, in whatever format they see fit. (the attached is merely a sample to be helpful)

 In addition, ERG leaders must agree to participate in an ERG orientation and in periodic cross-ERG meetings and events.
-The Provost’s Office reserves the right to approve and continue recognition of ERG’s based on existing resources, level of participation, and adherence to SDSU policies and procedures.
+DDI reserves the right to approve and continue recognition of ERG’s based on existing resources, level of participation, and adherence to SDSU policies and procedures.
 Please note: The ERGs are not bargaining agents for any units, including on terms and conditions of employment, or act in any official capacity for the University.
-Please complete the following application here by 11:59PM September 9th to begin the process of establishing or reaffirming an ERG.
+Please complete the application by 11:59PM September 9th to begin the process of establishing or reaffirming an ERG.

 - recruitment of faculty and staff who are reflective of the diverse students and communities served by SDSU;